 - Health insurance and access

 - Prenatal and women's health

 - Habitat for Humanity

 - Youth substance abuse

-- Domestic violence

-- Elderly

-- Asian Americans

-- Prison rights

 - Foster care

+Elderly

+Asian Americans

+Prison rights

-- Mental illness
+- Domestic violence - Mental illness

 Stakeholder Survey.
 Forty-six stakeholders, representing a wide range of industries and clients, responded to the online survey between February and May 2019.
 Figure A-1 presents the types of industries and organizations represented by stakeholder respondents.
 The greatest proportions of respondents provide services to low income residents and persons with disabilities.
 Respondents represent the public, private, and nonprofit sectors.